-Also, you can customize it to your own cats’ needs.
+Also, using cat tree plans you can customize them to your own cats’ needs.
 Maybe you have an older cat that can’t jump as high, so you need smaller steps between the levels.
 Or you need a way to feed your cat at a higher level, so the dog doesn’t get their food!
 What about going for a more natural look and using real tree branches?

 And then lastly, of course, it’s nice to be able to make one that fits your home decor.
 If you have a Steampunk vibe going on in your living room, then a traditional cat tree is going to ruin the style!

 Homemade Cat Condo Ideas

 Below are eleven DIY cat tree ideas – they come in all different shapes, sizes, and styles.
 But remember the fun part about building something for your pet is that you can customize it to exactly how YOU want it!

 A lot of these cat trees wrap some of the supports in twine or rope around the legs.
 This makes a perfect scratching post for your cat.
 There are lots of different options for twine or rope, but I find a natural sisal rope is the best.
 Cats love the feel of it!